 Think you should be receiving the Flamingle and aren’t?
-Be sure to check your spam and “promotions” filters, first.
-If we’re trapped in there, set us free!
-Simply add us to your contacts list.
+Be sure to check your email’s spam and “promotions” filters, first.
+If we’re trapped in there, simply add us to your contacts list.

-How many snow days has the UW had?See Abe's Answer >
+How many ice sports does the UW have?See Abe's Answer >

 Has Lake Mendota frozen over yet?See Abe's Answer >